Mean Field Optimization Problem Regularized by Fisher Information: Introduction

 where $\f$ is a fixed non-constant, bounded, continuous activation function.
 This particular parametrization is called a two-layer neural network (with one hidden layer).
 In order to train the optimal parameters, one need to solve the optimization problem:

 where $L: (y,z) \mapsto L(y,z)$ is a loss function, typically convex in $z$.
 Here we face an overparametrized, non-convex optimization, and have no theory for an efficient solution.
-However it is recently observed (see e.g. \cite{mei2019mean, HRSS19, chizat2018global, KRTY20}) that by lifting the optimization problem to the space of probability measures, namely
+However it has been recently observed (see e.g. \cite{mei2019mean, HRSS19, chizat2018global, KRTY20}) that by lifting the optimization problem to the space of probability measures, namely

 with random variables $(C, A, B)$ taking values in $\dbR\times\dbR^d\times\dbR$ following the distribution $p$, one makes the optimization convex (the function $F: p\mapsto \sum_{j=1}^M L\big(f(x_j), \dbE^p[C\f(A\cdot x +B)] \big) $ is convex), and has extensive tools to find the minimizers.